 The .xml file is generated.
-The file browser is closed.
-The path and file name are displayed under File name.
+This closes the file browser and displays the path and file name under File name.

 7. Click Save.

 To load an export definition from a file:

 - 1. In the Manager, select the Database > Export data menu item to open the export form. - 2.
 Click in the title bar of the export form. - 3.
 Enable the Load from file option. - 4.
 Open the file browser by pressing the button next to Filename, select the directory path and the file with the export definition. - 5.
 Click Open.